What Is a Material Right Under ASC 606?

 A wooden abacus and notebook used for material right revenue recognition accounting.

-Customer loyalty programs and special renewal discounts are great for business, but they can create real complexity for your accounting team.
-That 50% off voucher you offered a new client isn't just a future marketing expense; it's a material right with immediate accounting consequences.
-Under ASC 606, you have to treat it as a separate deliverable from the initial sale.
-This is the foundation of material right revenue recognition.
-You must allocate a portion of the initial payment to this future promise and defer that revenue until the customer uses it.
-Let's walk through how to handle these common scenarios.
+Customer loyalty programs and special renewal discounts are great for business, but they can create a huge headache for your accounting team.
+That 50% off voucher you offered isn't just a future marketing expense; it's a material right with immediate accounting consequences.
+This is the core challenge of material right ASC 606.
+You must treat these promises as separate deliverables from the initial sale, allocate a portion of the payment to this future discount, and defer that revenue.
+If you're struggling to keep up, you're not alone.
+This guide explains the rules for material right accounting in simple terms and shows you how to manage these promises without the manual headaches.

 HubiFi CTA Button